robalberse/playlistjockey/README.md

   - If you're using the mobile app, also enable **Gapless Playback** to ensure no quiet moments occur while a playlist is playing

 ### Methodology
-This package sorts the songs in your Spotify playlists by applying three essential DJ strategies: harmonic mixing, beat matching, energy levels, and genres.
+This package sorts the songs in your Spotify playlists by applying four essential DJ strategies: harmonic mixing, beat matching, energy levels, and genres.
   - **Harmonic mixing:** playing songs with compatible keys together
   - **Beat matching:** playing songs with similar speeds and syncing their beats together
   - **Energy levels:** playing songs with identical intensity